Bleuje/antcolonysystem-tsp-qt/README.md

 ## Known flaws / future improvements
 - The code should be completely in english, or at least in only one language.
 - There should be more comments to describe methods, and to document constraints on parameters.
-- Classes should be implemented in a way such that looking at the corresponding code is note necessary.
+- Classes should be implemented in a way such that looking at the corresponding code isn't necessary.
 - Variables and functions should choose a strict naming convention.
 - There shouldn't be as many constants that haven't been clearly defined.
 - The architecture of the code regarding the use of buttons could be much better.